beyondmeh/dotfiles/README.md

       that will make evildoers think twice!
     * `startup-volume` -  Sets the volume to 50% and plays a startup sound or altogether mutes it depending on if it is too late at night
-* `weather.py` - Plaintext weather forecast from NOAA.
-Generally more timely and accurate compared to commercial websites and APIs
 * `xkcd-pass` - [xkcd's "correct horse battery staple"](https://xkcd.com/936/)
   password scheme generator.
 Uses the kernel's CSPRNG, unlike most implementations